Covenant (Morbid Angel album): Touring

-Following the commercial success of the album and the significant coverage by MTV in particular, in early 1994 the band toured with Black Sabbath and Motörhead.
-The tour featured over 20 dates, began on February 8, 1994, at New Britain, Connecticut and Morbid Angel toured in support with Motörhead through to March 13, 1994, at Sunrise, Florida.
+Following the commercial success of the album and its exposure by MTV in particular, in early 1994 the band toured with Black Sabbath and Motörhead.
+The tour, which featured over 20 dates, began in New Britain, Connecticut on February 8, 1994.
 David Vincent sees Covenant as a vital record for the band in this respect: "We got support from MTV and to tour with Black Sabbath and Motörhead in early '94 in places we had never played before while a new wave of aggressive music was coming out.
 I think that overall, it helped us reach a whole new audience.
-Without Covenant, we wouldn’t be where we are now and we’re proud that it has stood the test of time like it did.”
+Without Covenant, we wouldn't be where we are now and we're proud that it has stood the test of time like it did."

-In 2013 and 2014 the band headlined North American and European tours to celebrate the 20th anniversary of the album's original release.
+In 2013 and 2014, the band headlined North American and European tours to celebrate the 20th anniversary of the album's original release.
 Covenant was performed in its entirety on every date of the tour, followed by a selection of songs from the band's other albums.